MarkJohnstoneGitHub/VBA-IDictionary/README.md

 For datasets continaing key and/or items that are objects note whatever the datastructure VBA's garbage collection is slow for cleaning up objects.

 As always it's a matter of selecting the appropriate datastruce for your requirements and not one suits all purposes.

+## Testing
+Unit testing can be found in TestModuleDictionaryKeyValuePair.bas within the Ms Access database provided.
+Only tested on Windows and would be appreciated if anyone can test it on the Mac platform.
+I don't anticipate any compatiblity issues if the compiler constants are appropriately set.

 ## Notes